vasvir/adaptive-thresholding/README.md

 ## Solution

-The followng python script employs opencv and its python bindings to perform adapative thresholding in all images in a directory (not recursively) and launches the default PDF viewer with the assembled PDF.
+The following python script employs opencv and its python bindings to perform adaptive thresholding in all images in a directory (not recursively) and launches the default PDF viewer with the assembled PDF.